amegilla-ai/llama-launcher/README.md

 1. **Configure Settings**: Click "Settings" to access the unified configuration page
 2. **Set Binary Paths**: Configure paths to your `llama-server` and `llama-cli` executables
 3. **Configure Folders**: Set directories containing your GGUF files
-4. **Generate Parameter References**: Use LLM extraction to discover available parameters from binaries
+4. **Generate Parameter References**: Use direct parsing to discover available parameters from binaries
 5. **Set Default Parameters**: Configure default settings for new models with GPU/CPU values
 6. **Scan Models**: Click "Scan for Models" to discover all GGUF files in configured directories
 7. **Edit Parameters**: Click "Edit" on any model to customize parameters with GPU/CPU values